Harry Bridges Endowed Chair in Labor Studies

 I study and teach American political institutions, legal mobilization, labor, and constitutional law.

-new book is called This
+most recent book is called This

 is Not Civil Rights (Fall 2012, University of